njm18/rcula/rcula/README.md

 The "rcula" Package
 =================================================
+NOTE: This package is still in the early stages of development.
 The rcula package is provides an R interface for the [CULA](http://www.culatools.com/) dense linear algebra library.
 The actual CULA library is not in general free, but an academic liscence could be obtained freely at the time this package was released.
 This package is meant to extend the abilities of the package [gmatrix](https://github.com/njm18/gmatrix/tree/master/gmatrix).